-As of the date of publishing this draft Procurement Plan, the Agency understands that these proposals are still being actively negotiated by interested stakeholders.
-Additional legislative session dates are currently scheduled for November 15-17 and November 29-December 1.
+As of the filing of this Plan with the Commission, the Agency understands that these proposals-and, possibly, additional proposals that could impact the IPA's procurement authority102-are still being actively negotiated by interested stakeholders.
+Additional legislative session dates for 2016 are currently scheduled for November 15-17 and November 29-December 1, and further dates could be added should unfinished business remain.
 At this time, it is unclear what changes (if any) will be made to the Agency's powers and responsibilities through legislation in the 99th General Assembly.
-The Agency will continue to actively track the status of these bills (and provide technical feedback on any such proposals whenever possible) and any other legislation that could change its powers, duties, and objectives, and will update this discussion prior to the filing and finalization of this Plan to reflect any new developments.
+The Agency will continue to actively track the status of these bills (and provide technical feedback on any such proposals whenever possible) and any other legislation that could change its powers, duties, and objectives.

 In addition, on August 3, 2015, the United States Environmental Protection Agency ("U.S. EPA") released its Clean Power Plan rules promulgated pursuant to Section 111(d) of the Clean Air Act.
 These rules require states to develop strategies intended to reduce carbon dioxide emissions from power plants.
-On February 9, 2016 the U.S. Supreme Court stayed implementation of the Clean Power Plan pending judicial review.
-Under the Clean Power Plan, initial state compliance plans were scheduled to be due to the U.S. EPA by September 6, 2016, but the stay issued in litigation has delayed the timing for the state compliance plan development.
+On February 9, 2016 the U.S. Supreme Court stayed implementation of the Clean Power Plan pending judicial review.103 Under the Clean Power Plan, initial state compliance plans were scheduled to be due to the U.S. EPA by September 6, 2016, but the stay issued in litigation has delayed the timing for the state compliance plan development.
 Assuming a favorable outcome of the litigation for the U.S. EPA, the development of the Illinois state compliance plan may generate additional legislation of relevance to the Agency.